ct6502/vscode-idl/README.md

 # VS Code IDL (Interactive Data Language) Extension

+Created and maintained by current and past members of the IDL + ENVI team.

 This extension adds syntax highlighting, code snippets, and much more for the Interactive Data Language (IDL) from Harris Geospatial Solutions (formerly Research Systems, Inc.).

-Created and maintained by current and past members of the IDL+ENVI team.

-## Credits

-The TextMate files and code snippets are originally from Mike Galloy's [idl.tmbundle](https://github.com/mgalloy/idl.tmbundle).

-For developers, see [CONTRIBUTING.md](./CONTRIBUTING.md) for notes on getting your environment setup.
+If you are looking to contribute, see [CONTRIBUTING.md](./CONTRIBUTING.md) for notes on getting your environment setup.

 ## Features